azsry/phasmophobia_mechanics/README.md

 - Intermediate is 1.5 difficulty
 - Professional is 2 difficulty
 ### Sanity
-- Game internally uses insanity, which is then displayed as sanity in the truck as `(100 - insanity) + Random.Range(-2, 3)`
-  for the sake of clarity, we will refer to sanity.
+- Game internally uses insanity, which is then displayed as sanity in the truck as `(100 - insanity) + Random.Range(-2, 3)`, but for the sake of clarity, we will refer to sanity.

 - Small map
   - Normal drop rate: 0.12